 Tactic #3: Create an amazing and unforgettable unboxing experience.
 Along the same line as the previous tactic, you should also consider put money into creating amazing packaging for your products to create a memorable unboxing experience for your first-time customers.

 This goes back to the idea that you don’t get to be there with your customer when they receive your product, so instead, you need to create an amazing, exciting experience for them that doesn’t involve you.
 If you can create an exciting moment in time for customers each time they receive a product delivery from you—one that makes their day a little bit better—your customers will want to buy from you again.
-To learn more about how to create an amazing unboxing experience for your products, read this post from Shopify.

 Over to You